PM Modi reviews security preparedness amid Ukraine crisis

 This site and its partners use technology such as cookies to personalise content and ads and analyse traffic.
 By using this site you agree to its privacy policy.
 You can change your mind and revisit your choices at anytime in future.

-NEW DELHI: Prime Minister Narendra Modi on Sunday chaired a high-level meeting to review the security preparedness and the current global scenario in the context of the ongoing Russia-Ukraine conflict, government sources said.
+New Delhi: Prime Minister Narendra Modi on Sunday chaired a high-level meeting to review the security preparedness and discuss the current global scenario in the context of the ongoing Russia-Ukraine conflict, government sources said.

-NEW DELHI: Prime Minister Narendra Modi on Sunday chaired a high-level meeting to review the security preparedness and the current global scenario in the context of the ongoing Russia-Ukraine conflict, government sources said.
+New Delhi: Prime Minister Narendra Modi on Sunday chaired a high-level meeting to review the security preparedness and discuss the current global scenario in the context of the ongoing Russia-Ukraine conflict, government sources said.

 The meeting on Sunday was attended by defence minister Rajnath Singh, external affairs minister S Jaishankar and finance minister Nirmala Sitharaman.
 Foreign secretary Harsh Vardhan Shringla and national security advisor Ajit Doval were also present at the meeting among others, according to people in the know.